 We could have a tool, like ClickUp, which gives us the instructions and provides those prompts/scripts that we’ve created.
 You could also use more of a database to automate the execution of tasks.

-We could use a tool like Dubsada or Honeybook to automate a workflow.
+We could use a tool like Dubsada or Use our Honeybook affiliate link! to automate a workflow.
 Once we have our templates, or “ingredients” – then we need to equip the technology with that content that the technology needs to do its job and take care of things!

 Delegate to a team when you can’t delegate to technology